 - Turn the appropriate burner knob counterclockwise to LITE.
-Do not attempt to light more than one burner at a time. - Turn the SPARK knob located at the left hand side of the cooktop, clockwise one click.
-If the burner fails to light, continue turning the SPARK knob clockwise until the burner lights. - Turn the burner knob clockwise to OFF, to turn the burner off. - Ensure burners are off before installing range covers.
+DO NOT attempt to light more than one burner at a time. - Turn the SPARK knob located at the left hand side of the cooktop, clockwise one click.
+If the burner fails to light, continue turning the SPARK knob clockwise until the burner lights. - Turn the burner knob clockwise to OFF, to turn the burner OFF. - Never close the cover while the burners are in use.

-Do not heat the motorhome interior with the cooktop or optional oven.
+DO NOT heat the motorhome interior with the cooktop or optional oven.
 Gas combustion consumes oxygen inside the motorhome.
 Carbon Monoxide is an odorless, colorless and highly poisonous gas.

-If you smell gas, extinguish all open flames and turn off the main gas supply.
+If you smell gas, extinguish all open flames and turn OFF the main gas supply.
 Liquid propane is highly volatile, highly explosive and extremely dangerous.
 Explosion, fire, property damage, injury or death can result.
-Propane is a "heavy" gas and will lay on the floor and "hide" in corners.
+Propane is a heavy gas and will lay on the floor and hide in corners.
 Open all windows and doors.
-Do not touch any electrical switches.
+DO NOT touch any electrical switches.
 They may cause a spark which can ignite.
 Contact a qualified service center to have the problem correctly diagnosed and repaired before resuming operation.